Thu 12 Mar 2026

 • Addressing workforce challenges across PAUs in remote and rural district general hospital settings

-With an enhanced emphasis on interactive discussion and idea sharing, this unique training will provide you with all the elements you need to deliver change through:
+This unique training provides you with all the elements you need to deliver change through:

 • Listening and watching presentations and speakers’ Q&A